• Skip to primary navigation

 That being said, it actually has lots of benefits for dogs.
 Since it is fermented, it has cancer-fighting probiotics and antioxidants.
 You can scroll down and read all the nutritional benefits of sauerkraut.
 It’s pretty powerful and healthy for them.

-But first, let’s look at all of the different types of sauerkraut and whether they are all safe for your dog.
+But first, let’s look at all of the different types of sauerkraut and whether they are safe for your dog.

 Can Dogs Eat Canned Sauerkraut?